TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 16/Ezekiel 16.29.md

 ---

-Thou hast moreover multiplied thy whoredom unto the land of traffic, unto Chaldea; and yet thou wast not satisfied herewith.
+You have moreover multiplied your prostitution to the land of merchants, to Chaldea; and yet you weren't satisfied with this.